What symptoms and pain are associated with the gastrocnemius muscle?

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel and I recommend it for those who have sudden onset muscle pain or recent injuries.
-It is better to use than warm therapy gels and creams for muscle pain caused by inflammation as it cools the area much like ice.
+It is better to use than warm therapy for muscle pain caused recent injury and by inflammation as it cools the area much like ice.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 Rub Biofreeze over the back and sides of the lower leg, down into the ankle and inside of the arch.
-If your pain is from a recent injury I would recommend Biofreeze.

-The Neo G Calf Support / Shin Splint provides support and warmth to the lower leg muscles.
+Neo G Medical Grade VCS Calf Support/Shin Splint provides support and warmth to the lower leg muscles.
 This brace is recommended for Achilles tendon strain or sprain, and also strains, sprains and overuse injuries of the lower leg muscles.
 An excellent choice for gastroc muscle support.
 If you suspect or have ever been diagnosed with blood clots consult your doctor before using this brace.

-A compression sleeve used by many athletes, the BeVisable Sports Calf / Shin Compression Sleeve provides compression, support and warmth without adding bulk to the lower leg muscles.
-This sleeve is recommended by athletic trainers for shin splints and overuse injuries of the lower leg muscles.
-The sleeve is also great as a preventative measure against shin splints and tired sore muscles after sports activities.
+Lower Leg Compression Sleeves are used by many athletes.
+Compression sleeves provide compression, support and warmth without adding bulk to the lower leg muscles.
+Sleeves are recommended by athletic trainers for shin splints and overuse injuries of the lower leg muscles.
+Sleeve are also great as a preventative measure against shin splints and tired sore muscles after sports activities.
 Compression sleeves are also shown to reduce recovery time after strenuous activities and injury.
-If you suspect or have ever been diagnosed with blood clots consult your doctor before using this brace.
+If you suspect or have ever been diagnosed with blood clots consult your doctor before using compression sleeves or braces.

-The graduated compression socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
+The Eurosocks Over The Calf Compression Socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
 The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
 The over the calf style works very well for gastrocnemius muscle recovery as the sock will cover the entire muscle.
 If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.

 Therapy Tools And Information For Self Treatment Of Lower Leg Muscle Pain